discohook/discohook/packages/bot-ws/README.md

-# boogiehook-bot-ws
+# discohook-bot-ws

-A minimal application designed to fulfill the gaps left by the Boogiehook bot after the move to HTTP-only commands, encapsulating the majority of the featureset in conjunction with the main site.
+A minimal application designed to fulfill the gaps left by the Discohook bot after the move to HTTP-only commands, encapsulating the majority of the featureset in conjunction with the main site.

 ## Manifesto